d-bl/MAE-gf/docs/flanders.md

 See also [Whiting](https://d-bl.github.io/GroundForge/help/Whiting-Index) A2, B2, B6, C6, C9 and [Droste](https://d-bl.github.io/GroundForge/help/Droste-effect#stitches) ctct

+For the actual lace the pins can be placed like a Flanders ground, or as a Torchon Rose ground, as shown in the following picture.
+See also the discussion on page [_Miscellaneous grounds_][page-misc].
+![flanders or rose][pic-flan-rose]

+Please note: some patches may not exactly be executed as on the handed out print of the variation that had to be worked.
+This means, that the work in the photograph may not exactly correspond with the diagram.
+The diagrams matches the stitches given.

 {% include flanders.html src="106-1" name="Ans" stitches="d1=ct,a1=tc,b1=tctc,d2=tc,b2=tc,c1=tctc" d1="ct" a1="tc" b1="tctc" d2="tc" b2="tc" c1="tctc" %}
 {% include flanders.html src="105-1" name="Ans" stitches="d1=ctct,a1=tctc,b1=tc,d2=tc,b2=tctc,c1=tc" d1="ctct" a1="tctc" b1="tc" d2="tc" b2="tctc" c1="tc" %}
 {% include flanders.html src="20-1" name="Ans" stitches="d1=ctc,a1=tc,b1=ctc,d2=tctc,b2=tctc,c1=ctc" d1="ctc" a1="tc" b1="ctc" d2="tctc" b2="tctc" c1="ctc" %}